AsSzlag/ipay-buttons-lib/README.md

 </html>
 ```

-When clicked, any button will navigate to `url` with the provided attributes encoded as query parameters.
+When clicked, any button will navigate to iPay website with the provided attributes encoded as query parameters.

 Example navigation:
 ```